dials/dials/doc/sphinx/documentation/tutorials/dials_for_ed.rst

 We can make use of the dxtbx runtime plug-in system to pick the format class up automatically by saving it in a special directory, ``$HOME/.dxtbx/`` (for POSIX-compliant systems).
-For example (may require installation of curl),
+For example (may require installation of curl):

 .. code-block:: bash

-  # Download the format class if needed
   if [ ! -f ~/.dxtbx/FormatCBFMiniTimepix.py ]; then
     mkdir -p ~/.dxtbx
     curl -o ~/.dxtbx/FormatCBFMiniTimepix.py https://raw.githubusercontent.com/dials/dxtbx_ED_formats/master/FormatCBFMiniTimepix.py